Show More

 In This Guide:

-How much deposit do I need for a mortgage?
+How much of a deposit do I need for a mortgage?

 How much you need to save for a mortgage will vary depending upon where you are looking to buy, and how much you are able to repay monthly.
-The more you save, the less you will have to pay each month.
+The more you save, the less you will need to pay each month.

 Saving for a bigger deposit will also mean you have access to more competitive mortgage rates.
 Usually, a deposit of 20% or more will get you access to better rates, but some of the best mortgage rates require as much as a 30% deposit.